paulshryock/release-bump/README.md

 - 🤏 API is <4kb, CLI is <6kb
 - 🤙 Supports ESM and Common JS

-> Release Bump 1.x and 2.x are officially deprecated and no longer supported.
-Please use Release Bump 3.x or higher.

 ## Table of contents

 - [Getting started](#getting-started)